snack-squad/snack-squad.github.io/index.md

 ## Overview

-Snack Squad is a ICS 314 organization with the members Dustin Tomi, Nicolas Steger, Payton Higa and Raymond Lai.
-We are currently working on creating the project Manoa Munchies.
+Snack Squad is an orginzation of students that create websites and useful applications for the University of Hawaii at Manoa community.
+We are currently students at the university taking the ICS 314 course.

 ### Members